Learn more about redistricting and what Fairfax County did as part of its redistricting process.

 Redistricting is the process to draw new electoral boundaries.
 It makes sure election districts have roughly an equal number of people.
 Redistricting is required by law, and it takes place every 10 years after the Census.

-What districts are affected?
+What districts were affected?

 - Board of Supervisors